Do you know the science-power behind simple exercise?

 We must celebrate our daily mundane work, the more we celebrate these works throughout the day, the more we live in the moment.

-Over the last few years, one ritual I have developed is reading the books that interest me beyond books of my profession.
+Over the last few years, one ritual I have developed is reading books that interest me beyond my profession.

 Sometimes I read one page or few pages in a day, sometimes I don’t.

-But I always keep the book of my interest in the house in my access, maybe in the living room or bed room or dining table.
+But I always keep the book of my interest in the house in my access, maybe in the living room or bed room or dining table, or in the bathroom.

-This ritual helped me learn a lot about life and purposes.
+This ritual helped me learn a lot about life and purpose.

-Recently, I have been reading a book that explains about food as a medicine, and various research labs across the globe are working on it, where I found out about prostate cancer.
+Recently, I have been reading a book by Dr. William Li, MD, “Eat to Beat Disease” that explains about food as a medicine, and various research labs across the globe are working on it, where I found out about prostate cancer.

 I found that tomatoes decrease the risk of prostate cancer by 30 percent.

-I am amazed that I am a chemical scientist by training but I had no clue what tomatoes do in my body.
+I am amazed that I am a chemical scientist by training but I had no clue what tomatoes do in our body.

 This is just one example of how we transform our and other people’s lives just by cherishing our mundane ritual.

-One question that should continue to come up is how can the global community continue to move to the next level by our own mundane ritual.
+One question that should continue to come up is how can the global community continue to move to the next level by nurturing a ritual.

 I am relating one example of my family friend who is suffering from cancer now.

-I knew this when I was involved in running a campaign for awareness of cancer.
+I came to know this when I was involved in running a campaign for awareness of cancer.

 I can feel how painful this disease is.